amethystaurora-robo/Thesis_publication/README.md

 Implications:

-Factor 1 likely corresponds to the most prominent biological difference in your experiment — possibly the response to the low condition.
+Factor 1 likely corresponds to the most prominent biological difference in the experiment — possibly the response to the low condition.

 Factor 2 may correspond to a secondary response or variation across high vs control.

-Factor 3 captures variation that may not correspond cleanly with your experimental groups or could represent batch effects, technical noise, or subtler patterns.
+Factor 3 captures variation that may not correspond cleanly with experimental groups or could represent batch effects, technical noise, or subtler patterns.

-This heatmap shows variance explained (%) by each factor per data modality (metabolomic / transcriptomic) across experimental groups (control, high, low).
+Finally, this heatmap shows variance explained (%) by each factor per data modality (metabolomic / transcriptomic) across experimental groups (control, high, low).

 <p align="left">
 <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/mofa_factors.png">